hyperledger-archives/composer-tools/composer-vscode-plugin/README.md

 # Fabric Composer Extension for VSCode

 This VSCode extension parses .cto files using the Fabric Composer parser and reports any validatione errors.
-It is currently beta and may have issues with models that use imports and span multiple files.
+It is currently beta and may have issues.
+Please raise any problems you find.

 ## Manual Build and Install